 The U-PASS is a bus pass plus more.
 Loaded right onto the Husky Card, the U-PASS provides members with unlimited rides on regional buses, commuter trains, light rail and water taxis as well as discounts on vanpools, carpools and other special offers.

-Beginning July 1, 2022, all personnel who are paid by the University of Washington will be eligible for a fully subsidized U-PASS.
+Beginning July 1, 2022, all personnel who are paid by the University of Washington are eligible for a fully subsidized U-PASS.
 Employees who do not qualify for the fully subsidized pass may be eligible to purchase a quarterly or annual U-PASS through their campus transportation office.

 Your U-PASS will be ready for use within 12 to 24 hours after you become eligible for the fully-subsidized U-PASS or purchase an opt-in U-PASS.